CandaceG00/Challenge_1/README.md

 ## Usage

 * This webpage can be used to be educated on the accessibility and importance of SEO on websites.
-See link to webpage below.
+See link to deployed webpage below.

 * Link: file:///Users/candacegostinski/Desktop/Challenges/Challenge_1/index.html#search-engine-optimization